31 Most Glamorous Vintage Photos of Life in the 1950s

 “A 1950s wardrobe would be incomplete without classic vintage seamed stockings, also simply known as nylons,” according to Vintage Dancer, a vintage-themed costume consultant.
 Because nylons back then were knit into the shape of a leg, rather than in the shape of a stretchy tube like they are today, women in the 1950s were often seen straightening out their seams.
 Here are 18 vintage photos depicting everyday life in the 1950s.

 “The fuller the skirt, the better in the 1950s,” Vintage Dancer advises, along with a fitted waist that actually sat at the natural waist.
 Why?
 Because the curvaceous look was considered flattering (and arguably still is).
 Skirts retained their fanned-out circle shape through the use of stiff petticoats and even boning.
-Like these skirts, these vintage circus photos defy gravity.

 Early 1950s hair